DUNE/computing-basics-larsoft/_episodes/04-intro-art-larsoft.md

 ### Getting set up to try the tools

-Log in to a `dunegpvm*.fnal.gov` machine and set up your environment (This script is defined in Exercise 5 of https://dune.github.io/computing-training-basics/setup.html)
+Log in to a `dunegpvm*.fnal.gov` or `lxplus.cern.ch` machine and set up your environment (This script is defined in Exercise 5 of https://dune.github.io/computing-basics/setup.html)

 > ## Note
 > For now do this in the Apptainer.
-Due to the need to set up the container separately on the build nodes and the gpvms due to /pnfs mounts being different, and the need to keep your environment clean for use on other experiments, it is best to define aliases in your .profile or .bashrc or other login script you use to define aliases.
+Due to the need to set up the container separately at CERN, on the build nodes, and  on the gpvms due to /pnfs mounts being different, and the need to keep your environment clean for use on other experiments, it is best to define aliases in your .profile or .bashrc or other login script you use to define aliases.
 A set of convenient aliases is
 {: .challenge}

 ~~~